arafatjamil01/vim-learning/README.md

 ### Navigation

-w - jump one word
+- w - jump one word
-b - jump one word backward
+- b - jump one word backward
-20w - jump 20 words
+- 20w - jump 20 words
-14b - jump 14 words back
+- 14b - jump 14 words back
+- 8k - jump 8 lines on top
+- % - jump from opening to closing of a bracket
+- gg - beginning of a file
+- G - end of a file
+- 17G - go to line number 17
+- :17 - go to line number 17
+- $ - end of a line
+- 0 - beginning of a line

 ### Undo/Redo